Buddhist teachings in Manchester

 without meditation there is no wisdom.”

-Please note that while the teaching is open to all, the initiation is open only to those who have made a formal commitment to Buddhism by taking refuge.
+Anyone with a serious interest in Buddhism is welcome to attend the teaching but the initiation is only open to those who have made a formal commitment to Buddhism by taking refuge.

 The shedra